-Forms already uploaded to your Ona account can be made inactive using the Make inactive option in the form’s dropdown menu as highlighted in the screeen shot below;
+Forms already uploaded to your Ona account can be made inactive using the Make inactive option in the form’s dropdown menu as highlighted in the screenshot below;

 Show inactive forms

-When you first access the project view page, by default all inactive forms and the number of inactive forms are shown in paranthesis.
-The Show inactive checkbox is automatically selected, next the number of inactive forms is also revealed:
+When you first access the project view page, by default all inactive forms and the number of inactive forms are shown in parentheses.
+The Show inactive checkbox is automatically selected, and the number of inactive forms is also revealed:

-If you not all the forms including the inactive forms you can turn off, click on the Show inactive checkbox, inactive forms will no longer be revealed:
+If you don’t need to see all the forms including the inactive forms, you can turn them off by clicking on the Show inactive checkbox, inactive forms will no longer be revealed:

-To make inactive forms active again, ensure the Show inactive checkbox is selected then from the inactive form’s dropdown menu, select Make active option as shown in the screen shot below;
+To make inactive forms active again, ensure the Show inactive checkbox is selected then from the inactive form’s dropdown menu, select the Make active option as shown in the screenshot below;